plughacker/demo-malga-checkout-full-angular/README.md

-# Demo Plug Checkout Full Angular
+# Demo Malga Checkout Full Angular

-This project is a demo of Plug Checkout Full running on Angular
+This project is a demo of Malga Checkout Full running on Angular

 ## Running App